Reflexial/vortex_recoil/README.md

 Press F3 to turn on/off.
-When you left click, it will adjust your mouse downward based on the compensation value set.
+When you hold left click, it will adjust your mouse downward based on the compensation value set.
 Press numpad +/- and you should see a tooltip pop up showing you what value your adjustment amount is at.
 Probably needs to be ~5 to have a real effect.

 Run as administrator.